Pomax/are-we-flying/docs/index.md

   if (targetHeading) {
     headingDiff = getCompassDiff(heading, targetHeading);
-    // if we're flying on stick, use a sliding target if (useStickInstead) headingDiff /= 2;
+    // if we're flying on stick, we use a sliding target, where we always
+    // target half the distance to our real target.
+This will converge on
+    // the real target as we progress through the turn, but it lets us
+    // not overshoot (much) by taking slower to make the turn, especially
+    // as we get close to our target. if (useStickInstead) headingDiff /= 2;
     targetBank = constrainMap(headingDiff, -30, 30, maxBank, -maxBank);
     maxDBank = constrainMap(abs(headingDiff), 0, 10, 0, maxDBank);